TeamAtomicMedia/NetMock-iOS/Readme.md

 500
 ```

+The first response in the list will be used by default.

 ### Response sequences

-The first response will be used by default, but a response or sequence of responses can be configured:
+The first response will be used by default, but a different default, or a sequence of responses can be configured.
+The last item in the sequence will be repeated if subsequent calls are made.

 `ExampleGETAPI.nm`
 ```